Therealjustindude/HaveAChat/README.md

 # HaveAChat
 A chat application that allows users to communicate in real-time.
-The application includes a frontend, backend, and a MySQL database for persistent storage.
+The application includes a frontend, backend, and a Postgres database for persistent storage.

 ## Table of Contents
 - [Project Setup](#project-setup)